intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 #### **2.1 TensorFlow 1.15 and Keras 2.3**

-There two ways to create a TensorFlow `Estimator` for users of TensorFlow 1.15.
-One is to create the Estimator from a low level graph and another from a keras model.
-Examples are as follows:
+There are two ways to create an Estimator for TensorFlow 1.15, either from a low level computation graph or a Keras model.
+Examples are as follow:

 TensorFlow Computation Graph:
 ```python